subirvarma/GeneralCognitics/_posts/StatisticalMechanics5.md

 Note that all the information required to update $z_i^{(1)}$ is available locally.

 ### Approximating the Softmax Function in the Brain

+### Connection to Surprisal Theory, the N400 Effect and Garden Path Re-analysis

+Over the years linguits have discovered a number of patterns in the way the brain goes about processing language, and the three phenomena references in the header are the among the most well known among the.
+In the following we will investigate the relation between these and predictions from the IM-lEPP model.

+**Surprisal Theory**

+[Hale (2001)](https://dl.acm.org/doi/10.3115/1073336.1073357) and more influentially [Levy (2008)](https://www.mit.edu/~rplevy/papers/levy-2008-cognition.pdf) proposed that the processing difficulty of a word during real-time comprehension is proportional to its surprisal, which was defined as the negative log probability of that word given its pretceding context:

+$$  surprisal(w_i) = -\log p(w_i|w_{\lt i}) $$

+This equation says that predictable words (low surprisal) are read quickly while unexpected words (high surprisal) cause measurable slowdowns in reading time and eye-tracking measures.
+This has been extensively validated, including with surprisal estimates from modern LLMs The IM-LEPP model provides a direct mathematical reason that explains the extra comprehension effort as explained next.
+The IM-LEPP model uses a decomposition of a word $w$ into a sequence of characters $(ch_1,...,ch_k)$, so by applying the cahin rule of probability, the surprisal definition becomes

+$$ surprisal(w) = -\log p(w_i|yy) = \sum_{j=1}^k [-\log P(c_j|c_1,...,c_{j-1},yy)]  $$

+where the $yy$ is the latent representation of the word as predicted by the level 2 word level pipeline.
+Hence the generation of the word corresponding to $yy$ is decomposed into a serial generation of the characters for that word.
+Assuming that the ground truth for the $i^{th}$ character is given in 1-hot form by $t=(t_1,...,t_K)$, the previous section showed that the predictive coding pipeline for the $i^{th}$ character is driven by the minimization of the energy term $-\sum_k t_k\log y_k$ which reduces to the definition of surprisal $-\log y_{true\ character}$.
+If there is a big difference between the ground truth character $t$ and the predicted character, then the predictive coding energy pipeline will take longer to settle down for each character, and thus for the entire word, which maps naturally onto longer reading times, which is the surprisal effect.

+Note that there is an additional error correction happening at level 2, where the  level1 generated ground truth latent representation of the word that actually arrived is compared with the predicted latent $yy$.
+This happens in continuous latent space, not over word identity, so it isn't measuring "how likely was this word" the way the summed level-1 terms do.
+It's closer to measuring "how well did the higher-level semantic/contextual expectation $yy$ fit what arrived," independent of how surprising the word's bare identity was, which brings us to the N400 effect.

+**N400**

+[Kutas and Hillyard (1980)](http://kutaslab.ucsd.edu/people/kutas/pdfs/1980.S.203.pdf) found a negative EEG deflection peaking around 400ms after a word was read, and this was larger for semantically unexpected words in the context.
+Their original example, "He spread the warm bread with socks," showed a large N400 for the anomalous final word.
+There's an active, unresolved debate in the ERP literature about what N400 actually indexes.
+Some accounts treat it as reflecting ease of lexical access/retrieval (a facilitation account), others as reflecting the difficulty of integrating a word's meaning into the evolving sentence/discourse representation (an integration account).

+This maps remarkably well onto a distinction already built into IM-LEPP's two level structure for language:
+The summed level-1 cross-entropy terms are the natural computational candidate for the lexical-access side of the N400 debate (word-identity predictability, classical surprisal), while level 2's continuous prior-mismatch term is the natural candidate for the integration side (how well the word's meaning fits the evolving discourse representation).
+These are two terms that correspond to two different, independently-motivated quantities in the psycholinguistic literature, occurring at two different, architecturally-distinct levels.
+There's contemporary work pursuing exactly this kind of decomposition (a recent paper titled ["Decomposition of surprisal: Unified computational model of ERP components in language processing,"](https://arxiv.org/abs/2409.06803) and [Kuperberg, Brothers & Wlotko's](https://www.biorxiv.org/content/10.1101/404780v2) work proposing distinct neural signatures for violated predictions at different levels of representation), so IM-LEPP's energy decomposition is relevant to a current research conversation rather than restating settled science.

+[Osterhout and Holcomb (1992)](https://faculty.washington.edu/losterho/Osterhout%26Holcomb1992.pdf) identified a distinct ERP component P600 corresponding to a positive deflection around 600ms which was specifically elicited by syntactic anomaly and distinct from N400's semantic profile.
+It's since been found to respond to a broader range of syntactic ambiguities and reanalysis demands, not just outright grammatical violations, which brings us to the next topic.

+**Garden Path Re-Analysis**

+A garden-path sentence is one that's temporarily structurally ambiguous in a way that leads readers to commit to an incorrect initial parse, requiring revision once disambiguating material arrives.
+The canonical example, from [Bever (1970)](https://dingo.sbs.arizona.edu/~tgb/pdfs/beverpdf_11.pdf): "The horse raced past the barn fell".
+Readers initially parse "raced" as the main verb, then hit "fell" and must reanalyze "raced past the barn" as a reduced relative clause.
+[Frazier and Rayner (1982)](https://www.sciencedirect.com/science/article/abs/pii/0010028582900081) established the empirical signature via eye-tracking, which was increased reading times and regressive eye movements specifically at the disambiguating word.

+Garden-path reanalysis can be explained using IM-LEPP as follows: On the first reading of the sentence, the diffusion based optimization causes the system latent state $xx_n$ at the output of the prediction module at level 2, to settle into a locally low-energy but incorrect interpretation after the word 'raced' is read, which propagates into a large error several words later when the word 'fell' is read.
+At this point the attention tracks back to the point of dis-ambiguation 'raced' which is read again and this results in an escape from $xx$ to a new prediction $xx'$ that has a lower prediction error when the word 'fell' is read gain.
+The large prediction error encountered on the first reading of 'fell' changes the energy landscape and this facilitates the escape using the mechanism that explained in figure 8 in [Varma](https://subirvarma.github.io/GeneralCognitics/2026/07/15/statmech4.html).

+The initial mis-interpretation of 'raced' connects to [Ghio et al.'s (2023)](https://arxiv.org/abs/2308.14085) finding that diffusion-based sampling can get trapped by an emergent competing local maximum along the annealing path, and this maps directly onto "the parser gets trapped in the wrong garden-path interpretation," with P600 as the plausible neural signature of the resulting escape-and-resettle process.
+"Garden-Path Model" is actually the name of a specific theory (Frazier's), proposing the parser commits serially to one analysis at a time.
+There's a rival, well-established account called the constraint-based/parallel tradition ([MacDonald, Pearlmutter & Seidenberg, 1994](https://psycnet.apa.org/record/1995-08264-001)) which proposes that multiple candidate parses are entertained simultaneously with graded activation, more like a genuine probability distribution than a single serial commitment.
+IM-LEPP's own architecture, representing a distribution over candidate states via diffusion sampling before settling, is arguably a better structural match to the constraint-based account than to Frazier's original serial model, despite sharing the "garden path" name with the phenomenon both theories are trying to explain.

 ### Extension to Auditory Processing of Language (Phonemes)